boardroom-inc/stateless/docs/template.md

-## Please use this template as a guide when creating pages for EthHub.
+## Please use this template as a guide when creating pages for stateless.
 All pages use Markdown (cheat sheet [here](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet)) so be sure to use `.md` as the extension when creating the page file.

 ## Click [here](/built-on-ethereum/open-finance/stablecoins/crypto-backed/dai.md) for an example of what a fully-fledged page looks like.
 ------------------------
 # [Template Begin]
-`title: [Page Title] - Ethhub`
+`title: [Page Title] - stateless`
 _[Leave a blank line]_
 `description: [Meta description (155 characters recommended)`
 _[Leave a blank line]_